 A list of taxable sales is available from the Department of Revenue.

 Labor, in most cases, isn’t taxable in Minnesota.
 For instance, let’s say you broke the screen to your cell phone and take it to a cell phone repair shop to have it fixed.
 Sales tax would be added to the selling price of the new screen and any additional parts to fix the phone.
 The labor to replace the screen isn’t taxable.
 However, a business that makes furniture will indirectly have a sales tax on labor.
 In this instance, let’s say this business is building a dining room table for a customer.
 Through labor, the pieces of wood are shaped, sanded, and painted to build this piece of furniture.
 While the labor isn’t directly taxable, sales tax is charged to the final selling price of the table.

-Digital products, with the exception of canned software (pre-made software), isn’t taxable.
+Digital products, with the exception of canned software (pre-made software), aren’t taxable.

 Most services aren’t taxable in Minnesota, however, there are a few exceptions, some of which include: